 One thing I don’t recommend is using “you’re thinking on the page” as an argument against someone else.
 If you find yourself thinking that, it’s probably an opportunity to try harder to get in their head.
 Like most of these things, as a way thinking can go wrong, this is a concept best wielded introspectively.

-(Here’s a puzzle: can you go up another level?
+(Here’s a puzzle: if this is a first-level skill, can you go up another level?
 If I’m saying something like “felt senses/thoughts want to make words available”, then what things “want to make felt senses available”?
 Can you do anything with them?)

 Since it’s been a while, I’ll reaffirm my pre-hiatus policy on linkposts: